rajannpatel/ubuntupbx/README.md

         multipass launch --name cloud-deployment-workspace

+3. Enter the Multipass virtual machine as the **ubuntu** user:

+        multipass shell cloud-deployment-workspace

+Proceed to Step 2.

 <img alt="Linux" width="50" src="./images/icons8-linux-server-100.png" />

 On Linux, [LXD](https://canonical.com/lxd/install) is a system container and virtual machine manager.
 LXD is built on top of LXC (Linux Containers) but provides a more user-friendly and feature-rich experience.
 Think of LXD as the tool you use to manage LXC containers, making it easier to create, configure, and run them.